Tag: Organizations

 We might, for example, begin by adding a personal detail or two to the general small talk before a meeting.
 Susan McPherson suggests listening for personal details from others and following up when we feel a connection.

-Creating a safe space for people to share a little more about themselves is a great start.
+Creating a safe space for people to share a little more about themselves is a great start to foster a sense of belonging.
 Businesses and organizations can help the process by having a coach or facilitator work with groups.
 Discussion and group exercises can break the ice and set the process in motion.

 Are There “Authentic” Limits?